• Skip to primary navigation

 Closeup of the apple cake in a baking dish.

-What you need to make an all in one apple cake
+What you need to make an all-in-one apple cake

 You can get the complete set of instructions and ingredients to make this apple cake from the printable recipe card at the bottom of this post.